kecho/Noice/README.md

 ## Contributing

 Contributions and pull requests are very much welcome! please run the tests when doing so, and ensure to add new tests if necessary.
+To run the tests, just find the built noice_test application and run it.